The Bankrate promise

-What does it mean when your credit card application is under review?
-Why do lenders occasionally need extra time to evaluate credit applications, and how long will you have to wait until they make their decision?
-Let’s take a close look at what happens when your credit card application is pending — and what you can do while you wait to hear back from the credit card company.
+Lenders occasionally need extra time to evaluate credit applications, but how long will you have to wait until they make their decision?
+Let’s take a look at what happens when your credit card application is pending — and what you can do while you wait to hear back from the credit card company.

 How long does it take to review a credit card application?

 How long does it take to get approved for a credit card application?
 It depends.
-In many cases, when you apply for a credit card online you learn the status of your credit card application within minutes — and if your application has been accepted, you’re often able to make online purchases with your new credit card number right away.
-(It’ll still usually take 7 to 10 days for the physical credit card to arrive in the mail.)
+In many cases, when you apply for a credit card online you learn the status of your credit card application within minutes.
+And if your application has been accepted, you’re often able to make online purchases with your new credit card number right away.
+(It’ll still usually take seven to 10 days for the physical credit card to arrive in the mail.)